 Should I just replace my appliance instead of repairing it?

-Deciding whether to repair or replace an appliance depends on several factors, including the appliance’s age, repair costs, and expected lifespan.
-As a general guideline, if your appliance is over 10 years old and the repair cost is likely to exceed half the price of a new appliance, it may be more economical to consider replacing it.
-Newer appliances often come with improved energy efficiency and features that could save you money in the long run.
+Deciding whether to repair or replace an appliance typically depends on the appliance’s age and expected repair costs.
+As a general guideline, if your appliance is over 10 years old and the repair cost is likely to exceed half the price of a new appliance, it often more economical to replace the appliance.

 However, if the repair cost is relatively low and your appliance is less than 10 years old, repairing it is typically the more feasible option.
 Many appliances can run efficiently for years beyond the 10-year mark with the right repairs and regular maintenance, extending their usefulness and saving you the expense of a replacement.